 Q1: Define BizTalk and its functions?

-Q2: Name the different Components of BizTalk server.
+Q2: Name the different Components of the BizTalk server.

-Ans: Following are the different components of BizTalk server.
+Ans: Following are the different components of the BizTalk server.

-5. BizTalk orchestration Engine - Processes internal XML messages and republishes them to message box.
+- BizTalk orchestration Engine - Processes internal XML messages and republishes them to the message box.

-Q3: What is direct Binding in Biz Talk Server?
+Q3: What is direct Binding in the Biz Talk Server?

-Q4: What is a distinguished field in BizTalk server?
+Q4: What is a distinguished field in the BizTalk server?

 Q5: How to transfer files without using Orchestration?

-1. We can do this by content based routing to transfer files.
+- We can do this by content-based routing to transfer files.

 Q6: What is BizTalk business process configuration?

-Q7: What is a trading partner management in BizTalk?
+Q7: What is trading partner management in BizTalk?

-Q8: Explain differences between BizTalk server and Web services?
+Q8: Explain the differences between BizTalk server and Web services?

-2. BizTalk is a services rendered by Microsoft whereas Web Services is developed by many organizations.
+- BizTalk is a service rendered by Microsoft whereas Web Services is developed by many organizations.

-3. BizTalk is an application built for an enhancing the efficiency of an organization’s internal operations, whereas Web services are small application using UDDI so that general users may access them as and when they are in need.
+- BizTalk is an application built for enhancing the efficiency of an organization’s internal operations, whereas Web services are the small applications using UDDI so that general users may access them as and when they are in need.

 Q9: Explain the difference between Routing and Content Routing?